gilliorem/philosophers/README.md

 ./philo 5 800 200 200 7
 ```

 ## RESOURCES
 ### READING AND DOCUMENTATION
 - Function Manuals - `gettimeofday - pthread_create - pthread_mutex_lock`
 - Stack overflow: Found an interesting discussion expressing different ways to use time related functionnalities in C.
 - Operating Systems: Three Easy Pieces (Concurrency part)
+- GPT: Discussions on:
-- GPT: Discussion on how to tackle the problem in a modular way.
-Examine and experiment solutions to avoid deadlock.
+-	How to tackle the problem in a modular way.
+-	Memory-wise: the proper way to initialize each datatype of the program.
+-	Thread argument: how to properly uses `void *arg`

 ### VIDEO
 - Code vault: Intro on thread and mutex use: *https://www.youtube.com/watch?v=d9s_d28yJq0&list=PLfqABt5AS4FmuQf70psXrsMLEDQXNkLq2*
 - Jamshidbek Ergashev: *https://www.youtube.com/watch?v=UGQsvVKwe90*